Repeat free flowering modern shrubs with the appeal of old-fashioned shrub roses.

-- In confined spaces can be pruned hard annually by removing 50% of the growth Growth on some varieties can be weak causing blooms to bow their heads Plant as specimens or as hedging.
-Most are fragrant or exceptionally fragrant Plant 1 metre (39″) apart as specimens.
-Some can be trained as climbers (see end of selection) Bred by David Austin these compliment and can be used with the Renaissance Roses.
+- In confined spaces can be pruned hard annually by removing 50% of the growth.
+Growth on some varieties can be weak casing blooms to bow their heads.
+Plants as specimens or as hedging.
+Most are fragrant or exceptionally fragrant.
+Unless indicated in the description most have a width of 90-128cm (3’-4’) allow at least a metre (3’) when planting as a specimen.
+Those of less width can be planted closer.
+Some can be trained as climbers (see page 31) bred by David Austin these compliment and can be used with the Renaissance Roses.

 - Some English Roses can be planted and trained against fences and walls as climbers.
 These are exactly the same planted as procided as a shrub rose, but the height is achieved by the way the plants are trained.
 The varieties you can use will grow around 180-240cm (6-8′) except where indicated.
 Gertrude Jekyll, Golden Celebration & Lady of Shalott or Bathsheba up to 300cm (10′).